^

 If the patient is obviously very worried, then after consulting a doctor, it is advisable for him to take the prescribed sedative.

-• minimization of painful sensations and trauma;
+• minimization of pain and trauma;

 • obtaining high-quality biomaterial, undeformed, not loose, in the required quantity;